ga4gh/data-security/AAI/AAIConnectProfile.md

 2. The body MUST NOT include `aud`.

-3. May not include `idp`.

-4. The body MUST contain at least one GA4GH Claim.
+3. The body MUST contain at least one GA4GH Claim.

 ##### Embedded Document Token Format